 Sara has an M.A. in Industrial and Organizational Psychology and is a Human Resources Manager in the MN Judicial Branch (court system) where she focuses on performance coaching and workplace engagement.
 Sara believes in the values of cooperative organizations.
 She loves to cook and is currently learning to harvest seeds from local produce and garden.
 Sara sits on the board’s Executive Committee.

 Megan has been a farmer, orchardist, watershed manager, and itinerant cyclist.
 She currently works as a biologist for the Army Corps of Engineers, designing ecosystem restoration projects and monitoring compliance with environmental laws and policy.
 Megan believes firmly in people’s ability to create just, sustainable, mutually beneficial institutions that will change the world– Mississippi Market is a perfect example.
 Megan brings prior experience serving on the board of a natural food coop, managing a local government unit, and growing food for market.

 Jon Olson, President

-Matthew has worked at Mississippi Market Co-op for over 7 years in a variety of capacities and is currently part of the Marketing, Education and Outreach team as the Merchandising Coordinator.
+Matthew has worked at Mississippi Market Co-op for over 7 years in a variety of capacities and is currently part of the Marketing, Education and Outreach team as the Marketing Liaison.
 He has a Bachelor of Fine Arts in Filmmaking from the San Francisco Art Institute and brings strong communication, leadership and creative problem solving skills to the Board.
 Matthew is a father with 3 little girls at home where he loves to play and cook with his family.
 He was born and raised in St. Paul, MN and is committed to seeing the co-op continue to grow, foster the local food economy and serve the community.
 Matthew sits on the board’s Governance Committee.